logo

 u/RemarkableLab7

-20. He wants to do away with the bird because he's too lazy to rehome him.
+20. He wants to get rid of the bird because he's too lazy to rehome him.

-20. He wants to do away with the bird because he's too lazy to rehome him.
+20. He wants to get rid of the bird because he's too lazy to rehome him.

 u/RemarkableLab7